-The title track “Show Them” begins quietly in a lush blooming atmosphere before it expands in triumph of coming out stronger and wiser from being mentally wrecked.
-It’s a song of inspiration on many levels – motivation to love yourself, influence to take on new hobbies and not giving up your dreams and an anthem of confidence.
+The title track “Show Them” begins quietly in a lush blooming atmosphere before it expands in a triumph of coming out stronger and wiser from being mentally wrecked.
+It’s a song of inspiration on many levels – motivation to love yourself, influence to take on new hobbies and not give up your dreams, and an anthem of confidence.
 The soaring “I Can Fly” inspires even further to never give up and always believe in yourself.

 You can obviously find it in the following Playlists: Less Than 1,000 Followers, Fresh Singles, Indie Only, Chill – Folk – Acoustic, Missing You…, 12 New Songs This Week, Autumn Acoustic, and Female Rising Stars.